Mary Virginia Cook Parrish: Work as a journalist

 As a natural progression, Cook-Parrish moved from speaking to writing and was able to get her ideas and words out to many more people.
 Just as she spoke on many of the important issues of the times, she wrote about gaining a better education system for females and African Americans, public reform, the significance of receiving a Christian education, and equality in all areas of society.
 She wrote for a variety of different newspapers and magazines including columns for The South Carolina Tribune and American Baptist.
 She became the editor of the Educational Department for the African American Baptist magazine, Our Women and Children.
 She also wrote articles for Hope, a missionary magazine that provided important communication to black women activists who attended the Black Baptist women's state conventions.

 In an edition of the woman's column in the journal American Baptist, she wrote:

-White faces seem to think it their heaven-born right to practice civil war on negroes, to the extent of blood-shed and death.
-They look upon the life of their brother in black as a bubble to be blown away at their pleasure.
-The same spirit that existed in the South twenty-four years ago, is still recognized in its posterity.
-The negro is still clothed in swarthy skin, and he is still robbed of his rights as a citizen, made clear and fairly won to him by the death of those who fell in the late Rebellion.
-The outrage cannot endure.

 While working at these publications, she fought her own battles.
 Oftentimes she would have to argue with the male editors of the papers to even get her ideas printed and wrote under the pen name of Grace Ermine.
 She didn't give up though and soon rose to positions of leadership despite the traditional reliance on males to set policy and exercise power in religious leadership roles.
 She worked diligently to have her ideas published so that the community could know what a great problem was facing society and so that more people would join her cause and work for a better tomorrow.